ddev/ddev/docs/users/cli-usage.md

 ```

 _Note: ddev config will prompt you for a project name, docroot, and project type._

+* the project name will be part of the URL, so make sure to avoid whitespace, underscores and special characters to avoid problems down the road.
+* after the command run through, prepare to edit the generated config.yaml file:
+** review the php version, whether it works for you.
+** review the ports the system wants to use.
+If you run a local stack already, you will need to adjust here, or shut down your local stack.
+More infos here: https://ddev.readthedocs.io/en/latest/users/troubleshooting/#unable-listen

 After you've run `ddev config`, you're ready to start running your project.
 To start running ddev, simply enter: